 For photography websites, images are the overwhelming performance factor.
 And with half of your visitors using a mobile device, controlling the size of your images is needed for running a successful website these days.

-When do you know your site has a problem with image sizes?
+How to know if your site has a problem with image sizes?

 When you test your site in Google PageSpeed Insights, you’ll see something like this: